|by Mr Credit Card|

 Throughout my 15 years relationship with American Express, I have always had nothing to say but good words about them.
 Service has been great.
 Now, I do understand not everyone has a great experience with them.

 In 2008, the Amex Platinum still had the Domestic Companion Feature ( one get one free) which they have discontinued.
-I used the Domestic Companion Complimentary Ticket three times and that alone paid for the annual fee.
+I used the Domestic Companion Complimentary Ticket three times.
 I have used their Roadside Assistance, their concierge numerous times, got into airport lounge on a few occasions.
 So even without the domestic companion ticket, I think this card is worth the value.

 While reviewing the card again and writing this review, I realized that I have under utilized in several ways.